sidewayss/html-elements/README.md

 - `isSpinning` is set to `true`.
 - `isUp` is `true` when it's spinning up (incrementing) and `false` or `undefined` when spinning down (decrementing).

-The `validate` property allows you to insert your own validation (or transformation) function before the value is committed and the `change` event is fired.
+The `validate` property allows you to insert your own validation and/or transformation function before the value is committed and the `change` event is fired.
 Because it runs before committing the value, it runs before the internal `!isNaN()` validation.
-The function takes two arguments: `value` and `isSpinning`. `value` is a string (keyboard input) or a number (spinning).
-The return value falls into three categories:
+The function takes two arguments: `value` and `isSpinning`:
-- `false` for invalid values
+- `value` is a string (keyboard input) or a number (spinning)
-- `undefined` or `value` to accept the current value
+- `isSpinning` is a boolean indicating whether the user is inputting via keyboard (`false`) or the spinner (`true`).

-- a different number: for when you want to round to the nearest prime number, or perform whatever transformation or restriction that can't be defined solely by `max` and `min`.
+To indicate an invalid value, return `false`.
+Otherwise return the value itself, transformed or not.
+Transforms are for those rare occasions when you want to round to the nearest prime number, or whatever transformation or restriction that can't be defined solely by `max` and `min`.

 ### Styling
 You can obviously style the element itself, but you can also style some of its parts via the `::part` pseudo-element.
 Remember that `::part` overrides the shadow DOM elements' style.
 You must use `!important` if you want to override `::part`.